 Do keep in mind, however, that since it is ceramic, it should not be put in a multi-level cage due to the danger ceramic poses when broken.
 We recommend putting this in a single level home only.

-- Related Read: 5 Best Automatic Rabbit Feeders of 2020
+- Related Read: 5 Best Automatic Rabbit Feeders

 7. Oxbow No Tip Bunny Food Bowls